-It's also unclear whether filing an extension delays the date you have to file your 2019 return until October 15, 2020 (the ordinary due date) or January 15, 2021.
+Filing an extension delays the date you have to file your 2019 return until October 15, 2020 (the ordinary due date when extensions are filed).
+But, you'll still need to pay any 2019 income and self-employment tax you owe by July 15.

 Completing and filing Form 4868 is relatively simple.
 However, you need to provide an estimate of your total 2019 tax liability on Form 4868, and list the amount you’ve already paid and the amount you owe.
 You can get a free estimate of how much tax you owe, by using TurboTax’s TaxCaster or H&R Block's Tax Calculator.
 You can send in Form 4868 to the IRS electronically with tax software such as TurboTax or H&R Block, by using IRS Free File, or through your tax preparer.
 You can also complete the form online, print it out, and postal mail it to the IRS.
 Your extension letter must be postmarked by the due date; it doesn't matter if it's received by the IRS after that date.